 You can fix the group membership of the problematic user account.
 For that, you’ll need to use your Windows 10 bootable setup disk and access recovery options.
 Note that accessing the built-in recovery options wouldn’t help as you’ll be prompted for an admin account password anyway.
 Hence, you need to boot the system with Windows Setup disk and access recovery options using it.

-For detailed information, read article Fix: Lost Administrator Rights or Password in Windows 10 and perform the steps under Option 2: Enable Built-in Administrator, and Fix your Account’s Group Membership of that article.
+For detailed information, read the article Fix: Lost Administrator Rights or Password in Windows 10 and perform the steps under Option 2: Enable Built-in Administrator of that article.
 Be sure to also complete the steps under paragraph Fix Group Membership of the Corrupt User Account of that article.

 After completing the steps in that article, your account should be able to regain administrator rights, as seen in the